Social care resources

 Mind

-Mental health information, support, and advocacy services.
+Mental health support, information, and advocacy.

 GOV.UK Care Act Guidance